game-of-nfts/gon-testnets/README.md

 # Game of NFTs

-> Please note that this document is currently in DRAFT STATUS, and will be subject to changes as the event proceeds.
+> (DELETE) Please note that this document is currently in DRAFT STATUS, and will be subject to changes as the event proceeds.
 We look forward to receiving feedbacks and ideas to help us update and improve this draft, please join [Discord](https://discord.gg/cosmosnetwork) and let us know your feedback in channel `#nft-chat`.

 Game of NFTs (GoN) is a program that provides public environments where the Interchain NFT Transfer technology can be extensively tested with community support and innovations can be created pioneeringly.